 Ella Lemelbaum Institute for Immuno-Oncology

 The Ella Lemelbaum Institute is internationally recognized as a leading medical facility for treating melanoma and skin cancer.
 Using the latest technologies and research-based techniques, we implement some of the most innovative therapies available, such as TIL immunotherapy.
-We also offer patients the option to participate in advanced clinical research trials in the field of melanoma treatment.
 Services at the Ella Institute are all-inclusive, caring for patients from diagnosis through monitoring and follow-up.

 Located on Sheba Medical Center’s vast campus, the Ella Institute collaborates with exceptional cancer centers worldwide, including the National Institutes of Health (NIH) in the United States.
 Our top-tier institute exists due to the generosity of the Lemelbaum family, in memory of their daughter Ella.